-State Summary 2015 — Washington
+State Summary 2017 — Washington

 WAIC publishes a student activity magazine targeted at fourth grade students.
-Three issues are produced each school year and class sets are mailed to subscribing classrooms in late September, early January, and mid March.
+Three issues are produced each school year and class sets are mailed to subscribing classrooms in late September, early January, and mid April.
 The magazines are free to requesting Washington teachers.
 Ag@School is designed to help teachers develop agricultural literacy without adding to an already heavy teaching load.
-All lessons and activities are geared to Washington's Essential Academic Learning Requirements (EALRs)and Core Curriculum Requirements.
-Class sets come with a Teacher Guide that includes background, discussion starters, vocabulary definitions, and activities & answers.
+All lessons and activities are geared to Washington's educational standards.
+Class sets come with a Teacher Guide that includes a quick reference to standards, background, discussion starters, vocabulary definitions, and activities & answers.

 Major Program Accomplishments or Outputs

 Ag@School, a full-color 8-page student magazine aimed at 4th grade, is currently our main outreach.
 Each of the three annual issues of Ag@School has a central theme- general Washington agriculture, agriculture technology and stewardship.
 Articles and activities meet WA educational standards and are easily incorporated into the existing school curriculum.
 The included teacher guide provides discussion starters and complementary activities.

 In conjunction with The Seattle Times, WAIC produced a Newspapers In Education, 8 page color supplement focusing on Stewardship in Agriculture.
 The supplement reached 1000 teachers and over 30,000 students in Washington State, in addition to the 800,000 print & online Seattle Times subscribers.
 The project was the most requested NIE insert in 2017 and printed copies ran out.

 Our literacy projectWho Grew my Soup" continues to be used as our focused project for K-2.
 We equip volunteers with the lesson plans and resources to volunteer within the classrooms.